piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - What is Cloud Computing
 - IaaS VS PaaS VS SaaS
+- What is a Shared Responsibility Model
-- What is DevOps and Why It Matters
+- What is a Traditional Build and Deployment workflow
+- What is a Waterfall model in SDLC
 - Problems with the traditional software development life cycle (SDLC)
 - What is Agile, and how it solves the above challenges
+- What is DevOps and Why It Matters
 - What is CI/CD
 - What is Azure DevOps and a quick walkthrough
 - Creating an Azure DevOps Organization
 - Creating an Azure DevOps Project
+- Azure DevOps Pricing
+- Azure DevOps hosting options : Azure DevOps Services VS Azure DevOps Server

 ### Day 2: Azure Boards and Agile Project Management 📊